 Exploring Faith: Prayer, reflection, journaling, and conversation are core aspects of this experience before, during, and after the trip.
-While Arrupe programs are open to people of any faith tradition, they are influenced by the Jesuit Catholic tradition, and Catholic liturgies are a part of the experience.
-Each participant is expected to participate in this aspect of the experience, share about her/his faith, in all of its joys and struggles and questions, and to explore and discern how faith and the gifts they have been given, connect to living in solidarity with all people, especially those who experience marginalization.
+While Arrupe programs are open to people of any or no particular faith tradition, they are influenced by BC’s Jesuit Catholic tradition, and Catholic liturgies are a part of the experience.
+Each participant is expected to participate in this aspect of the experience, and during weekly meetings and periodic retreats to share about her/his faith exploration, in all of its joys and struggles and questions, and to explore and discern how faith and the gifts they have been given, connect to living in agapic love and solidarity with all people, especially those who experience marginalization.

 Time Commitment: Participation in an Arrupe program involves a year-long commitment including preparation for and follow up after the immersion trip.
 This commitment involves participating in weekly Small Community meetings, a pre-trip and post-trip retreat, several presentations, a few Catholic liturgies, a number of fundraising events and activities, and pre-trip and post-trip social justice awareness-building and community service projects.
-Expect this commitment to be about 5 hours a week, with retreats and the point drive week requiring additional hours.
+Expect this commitment to run from late April through April of the following year, and that it will involve about 5 hours a week, with retreats and the point drive week requiring additional hours.
 (Please note the “important dates” associated with the program.)

 Language Proficiency: Participants do not need to be able to speak any language other than English to participate.For trips that travel to Spanish-speaking countries, an Interpreter accompanies the delegation throughout the entire trip.